Situated right on the Arctic Circle in Finnish Lapland, there are so many things to do in Rovaniemi more than I could ever have imagined.

 Ok, it is not often I recommend two hotels – but this unique experience is one thing I just had to talk about….

-Each igloo is extremely well heat insulated to ensure guests are not bothered by the cold in even the unkindest of times at night – and the temperature is the same as in your average hotel room.
+Each igloo is exceptionally well heat insulated to ensure guests are not bothered by the cold in even the unkindest of times at night – and the temperature is the same as in your average hotel room.
 But let’s be clear – this is not your average hotel room.

-The roofs of these iconic igloo’s are made from electrically heated glass, which means the glass will not cool but instead evenly distributed warmth to ensure all the snow and ice melts off the roof leaving you with uninterrupted views of the sky.
-Also, the igloo has underfloor heating, a modern sauna and outdoor Jacuzzi with views into the surrounding forest.
+The roofs of these iconic igloo’s are made from electrically heated glass, which means the glass will not cool but instead evenly distributed warmth to ensure all the snow and ice melts off the roof, leaving you with uninterrupted views of the sky.
+Also, the igloo has underfloor heating, a modern sauna, and outdoor Jacuzzi with views into the surrounding forest.

-While Santa’s Igloos Arctic Circle are fabulous and allow you to embrace nature, this secluded feeling also makes it easy to miss all the other amazing things to do in Rovaniemi.
+While Santa’s Igloos Arctic Circle are fabulous and allows you to embrace nature, this secluded feeling also makes it easy to miss all the other amazing things to do in Rovaniemi.
 I would suggest splitting your time between these fabulously chic igloos and Arctic Light hotel in the city for the full experience.

 Husky dogs are undeniably cute and cuddly, as well as being fierce runners – so it should come as no surprise that embarking on a sled dog tour or visit a husky kennel in Rovaniemi is one of the most popular activities around.

 If you have ever wondered what it is like to drive your own dog team, then Rovaniemi is the perfect place to try out this unique and rare experience while enjoying nature in a different sort of silence.
 Or maybe you just want to pat and take selfies with all these gorgeous animals – I won’t judge (and in fact, that was my first priority!).